VideoJuegosUN/Shaders/source.md

 ## Lighting

 Lighting a 3D scene involves placing one or more light sources in the space, and defining their parameters, such as type (point, spotlight) and color (diffuse, ambient, specular).

+V:

+## Lighting

 In the simplest model of lighting, the intensity at each vertex is computed as the dot product between the vertex normal and the direction vector between the vertex and light positions.
 This model represents a point light source that emits light equally in all directions:

 <img width="360" src="fig/lighting.png">